ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * Connects the device to Internet of Things Foundation Connect and
 * Sends the manage request such that the device becomes an Managed Device.

-The overloaded connect(long) method can be used to register the device with lifetime.
-The lifetime specifies the length of time within which the device must send another **Manage device** request in order to avoid being reverted to an unmanaged device and marked as dormant.
+The overloaded "connect(long)" method can be used to register the device for a given timeframe.
+The timeframe specifies the length of time within which the device must send another **Manage device** request in order to avoid being reverted to an unmanaged device and marked as dormant.

 .. code:: java